Alexande92/go-simple-library/README.md

 ## Actions

-To run, build or test this project provided Make file
+To run, build or test this project provided Makefile

-Command **run** creates binary file in `dist` folder and run it
+Command **run** creates binary file in `dist` folder and runs it
  ```
     make run
  ```

 Command **build** - just makes a binary
  ```
-    make run
+    make run -> make build
  ```

 Command **test** - should run tests from all files with `.test` in name